stefanosAgelastos/IaCexample/README.md

   ........

 ```

-YES!
+### Confirm the change
 So now I know what changes will be applied.
 I press yes because it looks good..

 ### Error with AMI